MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 - "You can use the CMS CookieCutter to quickly create the layout for a Python package"
 ---

+*TODO: Define "package".
+Distinguish from "module".
+Consider distinguishing w.r.t distribution, archive, source, installed...*
 For this workshop, we are going to create a Python package that performs analysis and creates visualizations for molecules.
-We will start from a Jupyter notebook which has some functions and analysis, which you should download on the [setup].
+We will start from a Jupyter notebook which has some functions and analysis, which you should download on the [setup]. *<- wording?*

 The idea is that we would like to take this Jupyter notebook and convert the functions we have created into a Python package.
-That way, if anyone (a labmate, for example) would like to use our functions, they can do so by installing the package and importing it into their own scripts.
+That way, if anyone (a lab-mate, for example) would like to use our functions, they can do so by installing the package and importing it into their own scripts.

 To start, we will first use a tool called [CookieCutter](https://cookiecutter.readthedocs.io/en/latest/) which will set up a Python package structure and several tools we will use during the workshop.